 I’ve put these in order of sound quality but the Technics beats them all on the quality of the finish.
 They even look up to date right now and a good condition pairs sell for big money on ebay.
 Watch that the bass cone surrounds aren’t perished though, they’re made of foam and prone to rot especially if stored in a damp environment or used in direct sunlight.

 Back at the HiFi Penta Show at Heathrow in 1992, I heard a pair of Alexander Speakers and was stunned at the sound vs appearance experience.
 A captivating set-up amongst some seriously esoteric offerings.
 We’d gone there on the last day, pointed out that another set up was out of phase that no one else had picked up upon, or at least mentioned to the exhibitor.
 We were ballsy teens after all.
-A Google search revealed this comment:
+A Google search revealed this comment about the Alexander-based set-up:

 I was sat mesmerised by a Rega 2, Creek 4140 and a tiny pair of Alexander SE2 speakers made of steel with cabinets no bigger than a house brick.
 I stayed and listened to a whole album and saw both Denis Morecroft and Max Townshend drawn in to listen.
 They introduced themselves to each other and were both charmed by no more than £500 worth of kit making what I thought was the best sound of the show.